NYUClasses/HW9-TA/HW9_TA.md

 --

 Plot predicted temperature vs observed temperature.
-A strong model should show a strong correlation
+A strong model should show a strong correlation.

 E.
 --